steven-exarcos/pass-documentation/developer-documentation/deposit-service/ds-model.md

 #### MetadataBuilder and PackageStream.Metadata

 `PackageStream.Metadata` is an interface that provides package-level metadata.
-The `MetadataBuilder` is a fluent API for creating physical package-level metadata such as:
+The `MetadataBuilder` is a fluent API for creating physical package-level metadata, such as:

-* Packaging specification - a URI identifying the package specification used
+* Packaging specification - a URI identifying the package specification used.
-* Package size (bytes) and its checksum
+* Package size (bytes) and its checksum.
-* The package name
+* The package name.
-* Mime type, compression used, and archive format
+* Mime type, compression used, and archive format.

 The `PackageStream.metadata()` method returns the `PackageStream.Metadata` for a `PackageStream` instance.
 Because some metadata is unknown prior to streaming (e.g. the package size), the metadata returned by this method may be incomplete